bartkalanski/bartkalanski/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🔭 I’m currently working on flight search app (sort of like skyscanner) using React
-- 🌱 I’m currently learning Test-driven development with React
+- 🌱 I’m currently learning Redux
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with Test-driven development
 - 💬 Ask me about anything